wincent/git-cipher/PROTOCOL.md

 # Version

-This document describes version 1 of the git-cipher protocol.
+This document describes version 2 of the git-cipher protocol.

+# History

+- Version 1 (2022-08-07): Initial version.
+- Version 2 (2024-07-02): The "magic" string was updated from `com.wincent.git-cipher` to `dev.wincent.git-cipher`, and the "version" was bumped from `1` to `2`.
+This is a cosmetic change because these fields are currently just descriptive metadata, and don't affect the cryptographic properties of the protocol.

 # Implementations